apache/jena-site/source/documentation/rdf-star/__index.md

 * Turtle, N-Triples, TriG and N-Quads extended for Triple Terms syntax, input and output.
 There is no output in RDF/XML.
-* SPARQL extended with Triple Term syntax for graph matching
+* SPARQL extended with Triple Term syntax for graph matching.
-* SPARQL Result formats for JSON and XML extended to support Triple Terms in results.
+* SPARQL Result formats for JSON and XML extended to support quoted triples in results.
 * Support in the Model API.
+* Translation to and from RDF reification.

 All this is active by default in Fuseki.